 - Bring in a keyword to add to the display mentioned in number 6.
 Hand drawn or word-processed in an appropriate and creative way.

 - Research what drawing from a primary or secondary source is, ready to discuss.

 - Research facts about an artist or movement.
 All students stand at the start of class and get to sit down when they share a fact.
 Each student nominates which student gives the next fact.

-- Introduce ‘creative drawing’ homework’s where the student chooses what do draw and in what media to embrace freedom of choice and creativity.
+- Introduce ‘creative drawing’ homework where the student chooses what do draw and in what media to embrace freedom of choice and creativity.
 These could be in a separate mini sketchbook or the back of their sketchbook.
-These are unmarked homework’s which encourage students to take risks and experiment without the fear of a poor grade.
+These are unmarked homework tasks that encourage students to take risks and experiment without the fear of a poor grade.